-Just One Third Of Kenyan Voters Took Part In Re-Run, Election Chief Says
+Just One-Third Of Kenyan Voters Took Part In Rerun, Election Chief Says

-The head of Kenya's electoral commission said just one-third of registered voters cast ballots yesterday in a controversial re-run of the presidential election.
+The head of Kenya's electoral commission says just one-third of registered voters cast ballots yesterday in a controversial rerun of the presidential election.

-That's far lower than the reported 80 percent turnout the first time the race took place, in August.
+That's far lower than the reported nearly 80 percent turnout the first time the election took place, in August.

 The poll was met by clashes and violence in some areas of the country.
-The electoral commission tweeted that 5,319 polling stations "either didn't open or did not manage to send the 'we've opened signal,'" while 35,564 opened as usual.
+The electoral commission tweeted that 5,319 polling stations "either didn't open or did not manage to send the 'we've opened signal,' " while 35,564 opened as usual.

 The commission initially said that turnout was estimated at 48 percent — then, commission head Wafula Chebukati tweeted that that figure was a "BEST estimate."
 He said that the one-third turnout was the "latest actual figure."